trublesomeban/swordfish/README.md

 A macro in swordfish is considered a string of text which is later replaced with its definition by the preprocessor.

-To define a macro, use a `$` followed by a name and its definition
+To define a macro, use a `=` followed by a name and its definition

 ```
-$greet say Hello!
+=greet say Hello!
 ```

 To use the macro, simply type it's name.